gallash/simple-webhook-sender/README.md

 ## Description

 This project aims to be a quick and simple way to send webhooks to webhook receivers with pre-established messages.
-It also works well when imported via another Python project that would deal with business logic and calling the sender using 'os.system'
+It also works well when imported via another Python project that would deal with business logic and calling the sender using `os.system`

 This Webhook sender allows two modes of sending HTTP messages in JSON: